-0&M Engineering Department
+O&M Engineering Department

 JERA inherits a 70-year track record in providing stable power in the Kanto and Chubu areas.
-We have expertise in operation and maintenance (O&M) and engineering, power stations with a total capacity of approximately 80 million kW in and outside Japan.
-Through efforts such as taking longterm responsibility of business-from power station construction to maintenance and operation-we always work to coexist with
+We have expertise in operation and maintenance (O&M) and engineering, as we currently own and operate power stations with a total capacity of approximately 80 million kW in and outside Japan.
+Through efforts such as taking long-term responsibility of business-from power station construction to maintenance and operation-we always work to coexist with local communities

-We offer world-class O&M Engineering services by combining the expertise gained world's leading technologies to ensure safe, competitive, flexibly adjustable operation of power stations and receiving terminals for
+We offer world-class O&M Engineering services by combining the expertise gained through business operations with the world's leading technologies to ensure safe, competitive, flexibly adjustable operation of power stations and receiving terminals for customers in and outside Japan.